- Great Skellig

 Day 1 Tralee

-Arrive at your hotel and settle in.
+Arrive at your hotel - following a two-hour transfer from Cork - and settle in.
 Join your host for a welcome drink before dinner.
 D

 Day 2 Ring of Kerry coach tour